bottlerocket-os/bottlerocket/sources/api/migration/README.md

 Since migrations run at boot the network connection may not be available yet.
 This means it is impossible to check for fixes to migrations or download missing migrations.

-When downloading an OS update, the TUF metadata is retrieved for that particular variant and architecture.
-This metadata describes the migrations necessary between various updates.
+When downloading an OS update, the TUF metadata and the Bottlerocket update manifest are retrieved for that particular variant and architecture.
+The manifest describes the migrations necessary between various updates and the TUF metadata ensures its integrity.
 During this update preparation process, all necessary migrations are downloaded and an update will refuse to start otherwise.

 ### Rejected designs